By Emily Hirsch, MS, RD

 As your infant transitions into toddler-hood, food pickiness may take center stage.
 As a result, your child may be lacking in this essential nutrient.

 Your child requires iron for numerous bodily functions.
 Iron is an important component of hemoglobin, the protein that carries oxygen from the lungs to the rest of the body.

 How Much Iron Does My Child Need?

 Breast fed infants typically get enough iron from their mothers until roughly 4-6 months of age.
-Around this time, solid foods that are iron-rich should be introduced.
+Around this time, iron-rich solid foods should be introduced.